A-Ribeiro/InteractiveToolkit-Extension/README.md

 The main dependency is the [https://github.com/A-Ribeiro/InteractiveToolkit](https://github.com/A-Ribeiro/InteractiveToolkit) itself.

-You can take a look at the example repository at: [https://github.com/A-Ribeiro/InteractiveToolkit-Examples](https://github.com/A-Ribeiro/InteractiveToolkit-Examples) itself.
+You can take a look at the example repository at: [https://github.com/A-Ribeiro/InteractiveToolkit-Examples](https://github.com/A-Ribeiro/InteractiveToolkit-Examples).

 ## How to Import the Library?